 Understanding Free Zones in Oman

-• Salalah Free Zone: Located in the south, this zone focuses on logistics and manufacturing.
+- Salalah Free Zone: The Free Zone located in the south of Oman focuses on logistics and manufacturing.

 Benefits of Setting Up in Free Zones